Warehouse Management Guide

 Have your own warehouse?
-ShipBob has a best-in-class warehouse management system (WMS) for brands that have their own warehouse and need help managing inventory in real time, reducing picking, packing, and shipping errors, and scaling with ease.
+ShipBob has a best-in-class warehouse management system (WMS) for brands that have their own warehouse and need help managing inventory in real-time, reducing picking, packing, and shipping errors, and scale with ease.

 Outsource your warehouse management with ShipBob today!

-If you aren’t looking to manage your own fulfilment warehouse and license a warehouse management system, but you are interested in outsourcing inventory storage and ecommerce fulfilment to a 3PL, check out ShipBob.
+If you aren’t looking to manage your own fulfillment warehouse and license a warehouse management system, but you are interested in outsourcing inventory storage and ecommerce fulfillment to a 3PL, check out ShipBob.